 ACE cannot be held responsible for any failures or deficiencies related to site conditions.
-It is the installer/ owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any ACE flooring.
+It is the installer/owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any ACE flooring.
 All substrates must be clean, flat, dry, and structurally sound.
-Installations where wheelchairs (power or manual) would be used is not recommended.

 Carefully examine the flooring prior to installation for color, finish, sheen, and quality.
 Ensure adequate lighting for proper inspection.
 If flooring is not acceptable, contact your supplier immediately and arrange for replacement.

 ACE cannot accept responsibility for flooring installed with visible defects.

 Flooring should be one of the last items installed in any new construction or remodel project.
-All cabinets and islands should be installed prior to flooring.